arrowse/theforge/src/weeks/week4.md

 ### Last thing!

-Now that your soldermask and silkscreens are cured, wipe your board clean once again with isopropyl, and pull up MakeraCam.
+Now that your soldermask and silkscreen are cured, wipe your board clean once again with isopropyl, and pull up MakeraCam.
-Create a new vector pocket operation with the pad scrape tool and set the end depth to 0.6-0.9mm to ensure just the paint is removed keeping the pads in-tact.
-While I mentioned this earlier in the article, I'm going to restate that the right Carvera machine in the IRL1 has issues with pressure sensitivity using the pad scrape tool, and has a tendency to * *drill through your pads even on low depth settings.** For this operation, make sure you're using the left machine ending in 39.
+Create a new vector pocket operation with the pad scrape tool and set the end depth to 0.3mm with ramping enabled to ensure just the paint is removed keeping the pads in-tact.
 You should now be all set and ready to solder your parts on!
 Congrats!

 ![Final board](https://lh3.googleusercontent.com/pw/AP1GczMUcjPiwhthprKA-EIosKDbTtnB9YTmdy14jGqinduMzPcNTtIBTFQHD9NMKToMZpULdSbA3W7A96ik9rq8pqekcD19mKHQpKHm0-h3RiuQHwhQxVhCEiFcFgrOQHwmF7D66122UF6QmMHMXfEO70tEjw=w1512-h850-s-no)
 ![All boards](https://lh3.googleusercontent.com/pw/AP1GczOWSFJZUKM4u4x2gVDK0SH_g9dJiA55KUoV0kVzrvjDB_xvwFqG5Wmw_58UXvZY87jrYVZu9Ucky-VqfeSPdvy_QAFNZmiaWTJ6It2vi5SXzg214c0liEPvUowDcR9GUoEvsvjkvNQlAzYj9gCFtyssHw=w1512-h850-s-no)
 ![Final Board with soldering displaying three LEDs powered on.](https://lh3.googleusercontent.com/pw/AP1GczOl50h5MJ8EY1vIYXCs-hGBxFFMz5CxpWmCKdDzCEXbk-gBjUGCOw-YTzRmTwdiWekjn5CLbsFpv77gelKBvTjV5tPTRkJOvoA_sKDneWo48SNMnumsmv5IrUY-H-aVSe3NTPo7F536EbmZ_4QQ5ayG6g=w1080-h1920-s-no)
 But one thing remains...
 At the beginning I promised to show all the ways things went wrong, so here they are.

+## Random things to know about
+If you run into an error trying to drop a bit, it's because someone moved a bit into the slot it picked the last one up from.
+Imagine your friend has a cup of coffee on a table, asks you to hold it for a second, and then makes the table vanish.
+Where do you put it?

+To fix this error, take the extra bit out of the slot it's trying to drop the original bit into, and then use the carvera controller to drop it.

 ## whoops (the series)